-It is likely that the performance can be further improved, especially for 32-bit code.
-For instance, one can find a better order of the C operations using profiling tools.
-Currently, the same code is shared by the 32-bit and 64-bit optimized versions; allowing a different ordering for each architecture could help.
-As a next step, one could optimize the code directly in assembler.
-And finally, using SIMD instructions is discussed in Section 7.3.3.
+It is likely that the performance can still be improved.
+For instance, one can find a better order of the C operations using profiling tools or write the code directly in assembler.
+Finally, using SIMD instructions can also help, as discussed in Section 7.3.2.